 Stockton-on-Tees Borough Council wants to give parents and carer’s choice and control over the short breaks they choose for their child.

-If you would like to apply for the short breaks grant you can find the application form on Stockton's Local Offer.
-Alternatively, you can request a form from the Resource Team on 01642 526745.
-Please ensure you read the accompanying ‘Parents’ Guide’ before completing the application.
+If you would like to apply for the short breaks grant you can find the application form which you can download on Stockton's Local Offer.
+Please ensure you read the accompanying 'SBG Grant Offer 2019' before completing the application.

 Please note that in order for us to process any grant renewals, you must have provided receipts for the activities your child has accessed via the previous grant awarded.
 Any unspent monies must be returned.